enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Before get started:**

-Consider the next remarks to be noticed before analyzing the challenge:
+To begin with, consider the remarks below before analyzing the APK:

 * The Android phone needs to be rooted.
 * There are two previous levels with less difficulty, I would first recommend you to take a peek at the other write-ups before reading this one.